-G. Instructional Personnel (as of Fall 2009)
+G. Instructional Personnel (as of Fall 2010)

-Data on File (2008-09) IP Data (2009-10) Full-Time Headcount Part-Time Headcount Full-Time Headcount Part-Time Headcount Tenured Faculty 97 0 98 0 Non-Tenured Faculty (On Tenure Track) 38 0 44 0 Non-Tenured Faculty (Not On Tenure Track) 2 36 4 27
+Data on File (as of 4/29/2011) IP Data (2010-11)

+Full-Time Headcount Part-Time Headcount

+Full-Time Headcount Part-Time Headcount

+Total Faculty 146

 Report an unduplicated headcount of full-time and part-time instructional personnel.
-Enter the data separately for tenured, non-tenured on tenure track, or non-tenured not on tenure track.

 Full-time vs. Part-time.
 Full-time personnel are either available for full-time assignment during the period being reviewed or are designated as "full time" in an official contract or appointment.
 Normally, employees who work approximately 40 hours per week for a full academic year are considered full-time.
 Individuals on sabbatical should be counted as full-time if their status was full-time prior to their leave.
-Faculty who teach only one semester or term are part-time, because the basis of measurement is a full academic year.
+Faculty who teach only one semester or term are parttime, because the basis of measurement is a full academic year.